 Calling Brevo an email tool is a bit limiting—it's really more of a general outreach platform that includes SMS, WhatsApp, push notifications, and Facebook Ads features.
 But let's focus on its real meat and potatoes utility: email.

 To start, Brevo's got one of the better interfaces I've seen for email creation.
-I like that it shows you an instant rendering of how subject lines and previews will appear on mobile with a convenient button to deploy a generative AI tool that can instantly ideate subject lines for you.
+I like that it shows you an instant rendering of how subject lines and previews will appear on mobile, with a convenient button to deploy a generative AI tool that can instantly ideate subject lines for you.

 Once you're ready to create your email, you can start with a popular layout, load up a template, or code your own if you've got the skills.
 From there, you can use simple drag-and-drop blocks to design your email and even tap the AI assistant to create titles, paragraphs, and CTA buttons.

-Armed with your emails and contact lists, you can assign automations, monitor workflow and event logs, and take advantage of a deep dashboard for analyzing transactional email performance—a handy specific feature most other transactional email tools oddly lack.
+Armed with your emails and contact lists, you can assign automations, monitor workflow and event logs, and take advantage of a deep dashboard for analyzing transactional email performance—a handy feature most other transactional email tools oddly lack.

 All in all, Brevo has a lot of functionality in common with comparable software like Mailchimp, but it's more distinctively designed for managing sales KPIs across outreach campaigns.